Resources to help inspire and guide you, and curated to deepen your understanding into what it might mean to “be the change”…

 Where to start with ‘spirituality’ and ‘self-help.
 Hmm, how about this small sample of names (in no particular order)…

 - Khalil Gibran

 - Hale Dwoskin: Sedona Method

 Oh, and I once created a list of best self-help books.
 You can read that list here…

-I’ve read most and bought all of the books listed below.
-But first, two books I wrote myself:
+I’ve bought all (and read most) of the books listed below.
+But first, some books I created myself:

 - Siddhartha by Herman Hesse

 - The Little Prince by Antoine de Saint-Exupéry

 - The Untethered Soul by Michael A. Singer

 - The Wisdom of Insecurity by Alan Watts